Ekansh-K/Memes_Vibe_Classifier/README.md

 ---

-Built as my Deep Learning end-sem project on a noisy, imbalanced, real multimodal hate-speech benchmark — with Stage 2 treated as first-class, not a footnote.
+Built as our Deep Learning end-sem project on a noisy, imbalanced, real multimodal hate-speech benchmark — with Stage 2 treated as first-class, not a footnote.